Cycling in Yorkshire & Beyond

 After the disruptions of the Barbarian invasions, it was conquered by Charlemagne in 774 and became part of the March of Tuscany.

 It was a centre of trade and finance in the Middle Ages.
-The Florentines invented double-entry bookkeeping, which will be exciting to all you accountancy fans out there, and the Florentine gold florin financed the development of industry all over Europe.
+The Florentines invented double-entry bookkeeping, which will be exciting to all you accountancy fans out there.
+The Florentine gold florin financed the development of industry all over Europe.

 Florentine bankers provided capital to the Pope, including for the construction of their provisional capital in Avignon.